PPPAAP1/strecken-info-export/README.md

 - Fail to click "export", shows download failure
 - Guarantee the next download to be successful

-So `FETCH_INTERVAL_SEC` is set as half of a minute to make sure you are having exactly the period you want.
+So `FETCH_INTERVAL_SEC` is set as half of a minute (30 seconds) to make sure you are having exactly the period you want.

 You may observe this situation by setting your fetching inverval to 60 seconds, and 1 minute every fetching.
 If you have a good idea how to fix this, please contact me.